centralparkshark/stock-sync/README.md

 - [ ] combine tam and shopify routes?
 - [ ] multi-update
 - [ ] convert prices to dollar format
+- [ ] if shopify item is changed, it goes on export list
+- [ ] create export page

 ### Presentation
 - demonstration of the application
 - overview of the challenges endured and how I handled them